How to buy international stocks in Canada

 International stocks

 Trade shares and ETFs from global markets around the world 24 hours a day, subject to local market hours, including big global brands and household names.
-Gain access to more investing options, but also experience more risks and challenges.
+International investing gives you access to more options but also exposes you to more risks and challenges.

 • Broaden your investment horizons.
 Gain access to a wider variety of investment options.